-Whilst effective risk management is owned and delivered by all IVHQ staff and partners, the ultimate responsibility lies with IVHQ’s Senior Management.
+Whilst effective risk management is owned and delivered by all IVHQ staff and local program operators, the ultimate responsibility lies with IVHQ’s Senior Management.

 1. Senior Management and Staff

-Executive Director Daniel Radcliffe and a group of senior managers oversee the application of risk management procedures across our network of program partners.
-They ensure partners understand and support the procedures, adhere to them at all times, and provide regular compliance reporting back to IVHQ’s head office.
+Chief Executive Officer Simon Birkenhead and a group of senior managers oversee the application of risk management procedures across our network of local program operators.
+They ensure program operators understand and support the procedures, adhere to them at all times, and provide regular compliance reporting back to IVHQ’s head office.
 They also periodically review and refine this policy and ensure it is communicated appropriately with volunteers and other relevant stakeholders.

-IVHQ staff members are responsible for implementing an audit process to assess a partners’ compliance with this Policy during their visit to programs, with the support and guidance of senior managers and a clearly defined audit framework.
+IVHQ staff members are responsible for implementing an audit process to assess a local program operators’ compliance with this Policy during their visit to programs, with the support and guidance of senior managers and a clearly defined audit framework.

-Our program partners are critical in the application of this policy and are relied upon to ensure procedures are followed.
-Each program partner is responsible for overseeing risk management in their region, collating information from placements, monitoring the delivery of local risk mitigation plans, and reporting updates to senior management on a regular basis.
-In the event of an incident, our program partners coordinate the right response, with support from senior management.
+Our local program operators are critical in the application of this policy and are relied upon to ensure procedures are followed.
+Each local program operator is responsible for overseeing risk management in their region, collating information from placements, monitoring the delivery of local risk mitigation plans, and reporting updates to senior management on a regular basis.
+In the event of an incident, our local program operators coordinate the right response, with support from senior management.

 Volunteers have a responsibility to comply with all IVHQ Policies, the Code of Conduct and Terms and Conditions of Service.
 Their role in managing risk is outlined in these documents and we expect them to honour the commitments they make by choosing to volunteer with us.
 The safety of other volunteers is often affected by the actions of individuals, so we take any breach of these commitments seriously.
 Volunteers have a personal responsibility to keep themselves safe and avoid unnecessary risks and they always have the right to decline to participate in an activity if they feel unsafe.

-The following diagram outlines the risk management procedures followed by IVHQ senior management, program partners and placement staff and they apply to both new and existing programs on an on-going basis.
+The following diagram outlines the risk management procedures followed by IVHQ senior management, local program operators and placement staff and they apply to both new and existing programs on an on-going basis.